1989 Iowa Hawkeyes football team

-The 1989 Iowa Hawkeyes football team represented the University of Iowa in the 1989 NCAA Division I-A football season.
-The Hawkeyes played their home games at Kinnick Stadium and were led by head coach Hayden Fry.
-Iowa finished with a 5–6 record (3–5 Big Ten) and failed to make a bowl for the first time since the 1980 season.
+The 1989 Iowa Hawkeyes football team represented the University of Iowa as a member of the Big Ten Conference during the 1989 NCAA Division I-A football season.
+Led by 11th-year head coach Hayden Fry, the Hawkeyes compiled an overall record of 5–6 with a mark of 3–5 in conference play, tying for sixth place in the Big Ten.
+Iowa failed to make a bowl game for the first time since the 1980 season.
+The team played home games at Kinnick Stadium in Iowa City, Iowa.